University of the Philippines Diliman: The Oblation

-The Oblation (Pahinungod/Oblasyon) is the most iconic figure of the U.P.
-System.
-The statue was originally created by National Artist Guillermo E. Tolentino in 1935 in a collective effort by the students of the U.P.
-System.
-During the 40th anniversary of the University of the Philippines in 1949, the Oblation was transferred to Diliman in Quezon City from their original site along Padre Faura St. in Manila as a symbol of transfer of administrative seat.
-The Oblation was originally nude and made of concrete and stands 3.5 m in height.
-For morality and censorship purposes, U.P.
-President Jorge Bocobo suggested to put a fig leaf to cover the genitals.
-In 1950, the Board of Regents ordered the statue to be cast in true bronze.
-Tolentino made a trip to Italy to personally supervise the casting of his old masterpiece into bronze.
-The bronze statue, unveiled on November 29, 1958, is now housed at Gonzalez Hall where the University Library is also located.
+The Oblation (Pahinungod/Oblasyon) is a statue originally created in 1935 by National Artist Guillermo E. Tolentino in a collective effort with students, and is an iconic figure of the UP System.
+Originally made of concrete, the Oblation stands 3.5 m in height and was originally nude.
+For morality and censorship purposes, UP President Jorge Bocobo suggested covering the genitals with a fig leaf.
+In 1950 the Board of Regents ordered the statue to be cast in bronze, with Tolentino making a trip to Italy to personally supervise the casting of his old masterpiece.

+During the 40th anniversary of the University of the Philippines in 1949, the Oblation was transferred to Diliman from its original site on Padre Faura Street in Manila as a symbol of transfer of the university's administrative seat.
+Unveiled on November 29, 1958, the bronze statue is now housed at Gonzalez Hall, where the University Library is also located.